algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_plan.md

   - Experience: Never played a game
   - Job: Software Engineer (Junior)
   - Why ? : He never played a game and he wants to try it.
-  - Acceptance criteria : He need a tutorial to know how to play the game.
+  - Acceptance criteria : He need a tutorial to know how to play.
 ```

 ## 5 Testing